-Gemma is a delightful 11 year old girl who likes to be busy and loves to help others.
+Gemma is a 14 year old teenager who likes to be busy and help others.
 Gemma started at St Rose’s in Nursery.
 She has a genetic condition and cerebral palsy, which affects her mobility, learning and communication.
 She really enjoys being at school, learning and developing her independence in many ways.
-She uses a powered wheelchair, which she can drive herself.
+Gemma has attended ‘Driving School’ to help her develop her wheelchair skills and she can often be seen running errands around school on her own, as well as her regular job of collecting the registers at lunchtime.

-With support from our occupational therapists and physiotherapists Gemma’s individual programme includes weekly hydrotherapy sessions and using a standing frame every day which has many benefits, including helping to prevent problems developing with her hip joints and muscle shortening.
-She also wears hand splints to support her wrists in a better position, which help her to use her hands in a more functional way.
+With support from our occupational therapists and physiotherapists Gemma’s individual programme includes weekly hydrotherapy sessions and using a standing frame every day which has many benefits, including helping to prevent problems developing with her hip joints and muscles shortening.
+She wears hand splits to support her wrists in a better position, which help her use her hands in a more functional way.
+Gemma also has her wheelchair adapted to enable her legs to be raised.
+Staff support her to follow a daily programme, in order to improve her circulation.

 St Rose’s aims to provide a broad and balanced curriculum that offers stimulating opportunities appropriate to the needs of our students.